 But that’s not all…not only are we chess lovers, but LEGO lovers too.
 So why not make a reversible game-top, right?

-Can’t beat a good repurpose, and I’m glad this one is out of my brain after two years of holding it in.
-If you love this game table, you can find it in my shop available for purchase.
+Can’t beat a good repurpose.
+What is more, I’m glad this game table is out of my brain after two years of holding it in.
+Furthermore, if you love this game table, you can find it in my online shop available for purchase.

 Likewise, I’d love it if you would pin and share!

 Also, here’s more of my repurposed work like this game table: